jon-terschan/microclimate-taitahills/README.md

 * process microclimate and macroclimate data according to the the,
 * create publication ready figures,

 as part of my unpublished Master's thesis *Assessing the Impact of TLS-Derived Vegetation Structure on Microclimatic Variability in Taita Hills, Kenya*.
-Code is commented and semi-reproducible.
+Comments are provided.
+Code is semi-reproducible and serves as supplementary material to the thesis.
 File dependencies are not provided due to file size limitations, licensing reasons, and time constraints.

 ## Temperature Data
 - [TMS-4 sensor readings processing pipeline](microclimate/microclimate_summary.R)